CrazeeGhost/PS4JbEmu/README.md

 3. Prevent the Pi from automatically becoming a USB gadget on every boot <br />
    a.
 Add `sudo /sbin/modprobe -r g_mass_storage` to `/etc/rc.local`
 5. Install and setup `lighttpd` and `PHP`
-6. Enable fast cgi module for lighttpd
+6. Enable fast cgi module for lighttpd <br />
    a. `sudo lighttpd-enable-mod fastcgi fastcgi-php`
    b. `sudo systemctl reload lighttpd.service`
 8. Configure `/var/www/html/ps4` as the document root directory for the exploit app (via `lighttpd` configs)